syahmi/mutabaah-design-system/README.md

 # Mutabaah Amal — Design System

+**Grounded in calm, reverent minimalism with Islamic warmth.**

-A design system for **Mutabaah Amal**, an Islamic habit and amal tracking app.
-It documents all visual tokens, components, and interaction patterns used across the product.
+A comprehensive design system for **Mutabaah Amal**, an Islamic habit and amal tracking app.
+This project documents all visual tokens, interactive components, and specialized patterns that define the product experience.

 ![Design System — Mutabaah Amal](og-image.png)

 ## Overview

-Edit source files directly and open `index.html` in a browser to browse the living style guide.
-Run `npm run build` to produce a minified production build.
-Pushing to `main` deploys automatically via GitHub Actions.
+The design system is built with zero dependencies for the runtime, prioritizing performance, accessibility, and high-fidelity motion.

+### Core Architecture
+- **Documentation:** Built on a single `index.html` for instant accessibility and ease of maintenance.
+- **Styling:** Vanilla CSS using a deep hierarchy of Design Tokens (CSS Variables).
+- **Interactivity:** Lightweight Vanilla JS with specialized modules for search, accessibility, and clipboard management.
+- **Build Pipeline:** Node.js-based minification and content-hashing for optimized asset delivery.

 ```
 mutabaah-design-system/